Chapter 8.20

 8.20.080 Revocation of permits.

-No permit granted pursuant to this chapter shall vest any permanent right in the permit holder; and any such permit may be revoked by resolution or motion of the city council, followed by notice to the permit holder given by the code administration manager that such permit is revoked, which notice shall be given not less than thirty days prior to the effective date of revocation specified in such notice.
+No permit granted pursuant to this chapter shall vest any permanent right to the permit holder; and any such permit may be revoked by the city engineer, followed by notice to the permit holder given by the city engineer that such permit is revoked, which notice shall be given not less than thirty days prior to the effective date of revocation specified in such notice.
 The notice shall be in writing and personally delivered to the permit holder or mailed to the permit holder at its address specified in the application.
-In the event the community development director or his/her designee determines that the continued use of public right-of-way pursuant to a permit constitutes an immediate hazard to the public, such permit may be immediately suspended and further use thereof terminated pending city council’s determination by resolution or motion to permanently revoke the permit.
+In the event the city engineer or their designee determines that the continued use of public right-of-way pursuant to a permit constitutes an immediate hazard to the public, such permit may be immediately suspended and further use thereof terminated pending the city engineer’s written notice to permanently revoke the permit.
 Permanent revocation shall be immediately effective upon written notice delivered to the permit holder in person or by mail as provided by this section.
+The permittee may appeal revocation of the permit in accordance with the procedure set forth in YMC Chapter 16.08.
+Fees shall be paid in accordance with the master fee schedule adopted by city council.
 (Ord.
+2025-009 § 13, 2025; Ord.
 2019-032 § 1 (part), 2019: Ord.
 2009-15 § 9, 2009: Ord.
 2002-07 § 3, 2002: Ord.
 1672 § 1 (part), 1974).

 8.20.090 Discontinuance of use on termination or revocation of permit.

-Upon the (1) termination of a permit, unless renewed, (2) suspension of the permit by the community development director, or his/her designee, or (3) revocation of any permit issued pursuant to this chapter, the person to whom that permit was originally issued shall forthwith discontinue the use of public right-of-way authorized by such permit, and shall forthwith remove all structures and right-of-way obstructions authorized by such permit.
-In the event the community development director or his/her designee suspends the permitted use on the basis of an articulable hazard presented by said use, the permittee shall immediately remove the hazardous condition.
-If any such structure, obstruction or hazard is not so removed, the community development director or his/her designee may cause the same to be removed and perform any repair work to public right-of-way necessitated by such removal in order to render the public right-of-way safe for public use, and the person to whom the permit was originally issued shall be liable to the city for all expenses of such removal and repair.
+Upon the (1) termination of a permit, unless renewed, (2) suspension of the permit by the city engineer, or their designee, or (3) revocation of any permit issued pursuant to this chapter, the person to whom that permit was originally issued shall forthwith discontinue the use of public right-of-way authorized by such permit, and shall forthwith remove all structures and right-of-way obstructions authorized by such permit.
+In the event the city engineer or their designee suspends the permitted use on the basis of an articulable hazard presented by said use, the permittee shall immediately remove the hazardous condition.
+If any such structure, obstruction or hazard is not so removed, the city engineer or their designee may cause the same to be removed and perform any repair work to public right-of-way necessitated by such removal in order to render the public right-of-way safe for public use, and the person to whom the permit was originally issued shall be liable to the city for all expenses of such removal and repair.
 (Ord.
+2025-009 § 14, 2025; Ord.
 2019-032 § 1 (part), 2019: Ord.
 2009-15 § 10, 2009: Ord.
 1672 § 1 (part), 1974).

 8.20.100 Permit not transferable.